chadrc/simple-expression-language/Readme.md

 ## Literals

 ```
-// Comments start with double slash an continue to end of line
+/// Comments start with triple slash an continue to end of line

-/// Triple slash comments are special
-/// and can contain **Markdown** formatting

-// Numbers
+/// Numbers
 4
 -8
 29
 3.14

-// Strings
+/// Strings
 'Basic string'
 "Double quoted"